dk-raw/madsat-api/README.md

 The CSV contains these columns for each event:
 | Event ID | Unix Timestamp | Observatory IAGA Code | Observatory Name | Observatory Lat | Observatory Lon | Satellite NORAD ID | Satellite Name | Tweet ID | Resolution status |
 |----------|----------------|-----------------------|------------------|-----------------|-----------------|--------------------|----------------|----------|----------|

-`Resolved` is either `True` or `False` depending on if the event has been resolved, meaning that the correct observatory data have been published, fetched, processed and uploaded to twitter as a reply to the original tweet.

 ### Logs format
 The logs follow this format: